 Yup.
 I did it.
 I found the perfect fit for my nerdy-wanna-be-alter-ego...
 Superhero Yoga is highly recommended, but an hour with the Norse Sword, Shield and Tactical Combat team made my day...Read More

 Book Week isn't over, in Fairbanks or across the state.
 There are still more ways to celebrate and more books to read and author's to discover.

 The Fairbanks Arts Association’s October literary reading features best-selling outdoors writer and photographer Nick Jans, reading from his book The Giant’s Hand: A Life in Arctic Alaska.Read More

-Here’s a photograph I took of a bee on a petunia in the garden this morning.
+Here’s a picture I took this morning of a bee on a petunia.
 The photograph’s ok for having been taken with my phone and lacking a better camera and lens, I wasn’t about to move in closer.
 We used to keep bees but not anymore.
 It was fun and fascinating, but we gave that hobby up a long time ago for the same reason that I don’t like to stand any closer to bees.
 Or wasps.
 Or yellow jackets.
 Or hornets.
 Or any member of the hymenoptera family.
 Because one day while I was walking through the woods on the way to my brother’s house, I put my hand down on a wasp and it killed me.
 I died.Read More